 HOME | LAWS | ORGANIZATIONS | CASES | LEGISLATION

 Senate Bill 286 would allow homeschool student to apply to their school board to take classes through the local Board of Cooperative Education Services (BOCES).
-Under SB 286 a homeschool parent would have to file their written request before June 1 for their child to participate in classes for the next school year.
+Students would be able to participate in career education classes at their local BOCES if passed.
+Under SB 286 a homeschool parent would have to file their written request before June 1 so their child to participate could take classes at their local BOCES the next school year.

 HSLDA is neutral regarding the participation of homeschool students in BOCES classes.